 Free COVID-19 Testing

-The University of Houston is partnering with the well-known testing company Curative to provide a free, walk-up kiosk on campus where faculty, students and staff can be tested (painless PCR saliva swabs) regardless of whether they have symptoms.
-The testing service is expected to begin on Jan.
-20, 2021.
-It will be centrally located and open to faculty, staff and students with their UH Cougar Card identification.
-Additional information on location and appointments will be updated on the On-Campus Testing page, once the details are finalized.
+The University of Houston is partnering with the well-known testing company Curative to provide a free, walk-up kiosk on campus where faculty, students and staff can be tested regardless of whether they have symptoms.
+By appointment only, the testing service is available in front of the UH Student Center South from 8 a.m. to 5 p.m., Monday through Friday.

 - The Student Health Center is operating normally.
 All aspects of the clinic are open and available to our students, including Psychiatry, Women’s clinic, General Medicine, Lab and Pharmacy.
 Call us at 713-743-5151 to schedule your appointment.